oicjacky/oicjacky.github.io/_posts/2021-02-08-note-argparse.md

 parser.add_argument('echo',
                     help = 'echo the string you use here') parser.add_argument('square',
-                    help = "display a sqyare of a given number", type = float)
+                    help = "display a square of a given number", type = float)
 ```